Terminalia arenicola: Phenology

 The brown damson is semi-deciduous and may be bare for a brief period in the spring (Sep-Oct).
 Flowering occurs from September to May and the fruit may ripen at any time of the year.

 Taxonomy

-This species was first described in 1977 by the Australian botanist Norman Brice Byrnes, and his nominated type was a specimen he collected near Townsville in 1971.
+This species was first described in 1977 by Australian botanist Norman Brice Byrnes, and his nominated type was a specimen he collected near Townsville in 1971.
 His paper describing the new species, A Revision of Combretaceae in Australia, was published in the journal Contributions from the Queensland Herbarium.
 Prior to the publication of this new taxon, records of this species had been included with T. melanocarpa.

 Etymology

-The species epithet arenicola is from the Latin harēna, "sand", and -cola, "inhabitant", which refers to the beach habitat that is favoured by this tree.
+The species epithet arenicola is from the Latin harēna, 'sand', and -cola, 'inhabitant', which refers to the beach habitat that is favoured by this tree.

 Distribution and habitat

 The brown damson is found in coastal forests in close proximity to beaches, often co-occurring with T. catappa and T. muelleri.
 The longitudinal range is stated in Flora of Australia as being from 16°S (i.e. in the vicinity of the Bloomfield River) to 20°S (near Bowen), while Byrnes' paper defines the range as being from 22°S (near Airlie Beach) northwards, with no northern limit declared.